digitalsirkeith/coe151/protocol/README.txt

 3.2.7.
 Disconnect

-   Description here
+   The Disconnect State includes the client sending a disconnect message to the server.
+Client and server are disconnected.

-Vargas                 Expires September 17, 2020              [Page 25]
+Vargas, et al.         Expires September 18, 2020              [Page 25]

 Internet-Draft             CoE 151 MP Protocol                March 2020